IlyasDeckers/base-module/README.md

 }
 ```

-The logic handling the validations is handled by the `ValidatesRequests` trait.
+The logic handling the validations is handled by the `ValidatorMiddleware`.
 Where the validator method handles our validation implementation.

 ```php
     public function validator(string $function, object $request)